vinc3PO/minesweeper/README.md

 # minesweeper
-PyQt clone of the classic minesweeper
+PyQt5 clone of the classic minesweeper

+Still in development